-US-Japan-Taiwan Joint Assessment of Regional Challenges and Areas for Cooperation (Year 1)
+U.S.-Japan-Taiwan Joint Assessment of Regional Challenges and Areas for Cooperation (Year 2)

 Project Director: Mark Stokes, Executive Director, Project 2049 Institute

-The Project 2049 Institute proposes a two-year project aimed at promoting a trilateral assessment of developments in the Asia-Pacific and exploring areas of mutual interest and potential cooperation in the region at large.
-The project aims to stimulate discussion for joint strategies and areas of cooperation for the United States, Japan, and Taiwan.
+This project aims to promote a trilateral assessment of developments in the Asia-Pacific and exploring areas of mutual interest and potential cooperation in the region at large.
+Goals of the project include stimulating discussion for joint strategies and areas of cooperation for the United States, Japan, and Taiwan.